Our Messy CharacterPin

 Photo by misteraitch

-Most survivors, and I would imagine most folks who deal with any sort of mental illness, especially depression, tend to have issues with our own views of ourselves.
-We imagine that every person we come in contact with is examining us, observing every mistake we make, or flaw in our character and passing judgement based on those.
+Most survivors, and I would imagine most folks who deal with any sort of mental illness, especially depression, tend to have issues with their views of themselves.
+We imagine that every person we come in contact with is examining us, observing every mistake we make or flaw in our character, and passing judgment based on those.

-In reality though, most people are so worried about how they come across, they don’t even notice our flaws.
+In reality, though, most people are so worried about how they appear that they don’t even notice our flaws.

 Think about this advice I came across today in an article about dealing with short-notice guests in your home: